Madambakkam: Temple

 The temple is one of the 163 notified areas (megalithic sites) in the state of Tamil Nadu.

 The Gajaprishta Vimana temple contains inscriptions ranging from the period of Cholas through Sundara Pandya to Vijayanagara kings.
 The inscriptions reveal that the original name of Lord Dhenupureeswarar was Sittreri Udaiya Nayanar and that of Goddess Dhenukambal was Nampirattiyar.
 The passageway through which visitors pass to see the main deity belongs to the Vijayanagara period.

 Tambaram Corporation

 Madambakkam is part of Tambaram Municipal Corporation issued in G.O dated 13-1-2022.
 Tambaram corporation will encompass two municipalities, four town panchayats in Perungalathur, Peerkankaranai, Madambakkam and Chitlapakkam, and seven village panchayats.

 The Madambakkam is chiefly a residential area [which includes Military, Navy & Airforce settlements].

 Schools

 The neighbourhood has a panchayat union primary school and a government higher secondary school, besides many private schools such as Zion Matriculation Higher Secondary School, Kendriya Vidyalaya (two branches), Alwin Memorial Public School (Zion Group), and Sri Kanchi Mahaswami Vidya Mandir.

 RTO

 The Madambakkam RTO previously used TN-22-xx-XXXX (MEENAMBAKKAM - Alandur), but currently using TN-11-xx-XXXX (Tambaram).

 Church

+Sacred Heart of Jesus Church(Catholic) - St. Joseph monastery(OCD Fathers) is located at Valan Nagar, Madambakkam, Chennai, 600126, Tamil Nadu.

 A Pentecostal Church is located on Mohan Nagar Main St, Mohan Nagar, Madambakkam, Chennai, Tamil Nadu.